0xor0ne/awesome-list/README.md

 - ["We are ARMed no more ROPpery Here"][1016]
 - ["When Good Kernel Defenses Go Bad: Reliable and Stable Kernel Exploits via Defense-Amplified TLB Side-Channel Leaks"][1067]
 - ["Writing a Ghidra processor module"][1064]
+- ["You Already Have Our Personal Data, Take Our Phone Calls Too"][1140]
 - ["Zen and the Art of Microcode Hacking"][1027]

 ## 2024